AUDITIONS AND CALLS FOR ENTRY

 ‘White Abolitionists, Black Fighters of Waverly’ history talk, 6 p.m.
 June 2 at the Library Express Bookstore in the Marketplace at Steamtown in Scranton.
 Waverly Township native Jim Remsen, author of a new history book, “Embattled Freedom,” will present an illustrated history talk chronicling the region’s Underground Railroad era.
 The author will also be available to sign copies of his book.
 Cost: free admission.
 Info: 570-558-1670.

 Mystery and Detective Book Club, 7 to 8:30 p.m.
 June 13 at the Abington Community Library.
 Selection from Lee Child’s “Killing Floor.”
 Info: 570-587-3440.

 Afternoon Book Club, 2 to 3 p.m.
 June 21 at the Abington Community Library.
 “And Then There Were None” by Agatha Christie.
 Info: 570-587-3440.

 ARTS, CRAFTS AND MORE

 All Crafting Day, 9 a.m. to 5 p.m.
-March 25 at the Abington Community Library.
+June 24 at the Abington Community Library.
 Do you knit, bead, make rugs, hand stitch or do any kind of handcraft?
 Come share ideas, show off your work and get another crafter’s eye and perception.
-Chat and meet your neighbors while you work on your craft.
+Chat and meet your neighbors while working on a craft.
 Bring any project you’re working on, or come just to be inspired.
 All levels of experience welcome.
 Info: 570-587-3440.